 As far as tax forms go, Schedule 3 is a relative newcomer.
 It appeared in 2018 when the IRS and Treasury Department revised the 1040 and moved information off the main tax form to six new schedules.
 In 2018, Schedule 3 included information only on nonrefundable tax credits.

-The IRS has proposed changes to Schedule 3 for 2019.
-A draft of the revised form incorporates refundable tax credits and certain tax payments (which were previously on Schedule 5) along with nonrefundable credits.
+The IRS changed Schedule 3 for 2019 and subsequent tax years.
+The revised form incorporates refundable tax credits and certain tax payments (which were previously on Schedule 5) along with nonrefundable credits.

 To claim any of the credits listed on Schedule 3 or to report certain payments that can lower the tax you owe, such as estimated tax payments, you’ll need to complete Schedule 3 and file it with your tax return.
 It’s important to note that some credits may require you to fill out additional forms.
 For example, if you’re claiming education credits, you’ll also need to complete Form 8863.